 |If you served on the USS HORNET please join the|

 |Please visit the USS HORNET Association's web site at http://usshornetassn.com/|

-Join us for our next reunion.
+Join us for our next reunion with the USS Constellation.

 Contact: Sandy Burket, Secretary

 Reunion Web Site: http://usshornetassn.com

 |Please help Becky Holmes find her father!|

 Becky Holmes is trying to find her biological father.
 His name is Bernard Maynard Jewell Cook.
 He served on the Hornet CVS-12 in the early 60's.
 If you have any information she can be reached at, firstname.lastname@example.org